moewe-io/embed-google-fonts/readme.txt

 = Does it work with WP Rocket? =

-Yes, it is working wit WP Rocket.
+Yes, it is working with WP Rocket.

 = Does it work with WP Fastest Cache? =